djhmateer/djhmateer.github.io/_posts/2023-08-01-adobe premier pro beginners guide.md

 - drag it onto timeline
 - double click and view in source monitor, use in and out points to grab sections

-## 6. Editing keyboard

-**try i and o in the source monitor** - to get the rough cut edits
+I like the second option using

 - i - in point
 - o - out point

+To get roughly the bits I want

+## 6. Editing keyboard

 check snap is on (magnet icon in timeline)

 use shorten clip rather than cut (razor)

-- up down arrow - next section
 - mouse wheen - left and right
 - alt mouse wheel - zoom

+- up down arrow - next section
 - j and l - fast forward

 - - and + - zoom in